Slow Cooker Swiss Steak

 This old-fashioned recipe is still wonderful to make today!
 You can also make Slow Cooker Salisbury Steak or Slow Cooker Cube Steak, which has a different sauce but still has a vintage vibe.

-Ingredients needed for Crockpot Swiss Steak
+Ingredients for Crockpot Swiss Steak

 Here is what you need to make this vintage recipe.
 For full ingredient amounts, see the recipe card below the images.